 Bitex

-Bitex is a forensic disk analysis tool that uses The Sleuth Kit (TSK) to extract metadata from disk images and block devices in a forensically sound manner.
+Bitex is the disk-analysis component of the Ilexum Group stack.
+It wraps The Sleuth Kit (TSK) to extract metadata from disk images and block devices in a forensically defensible way.

 Overview